martinKindall/NYC-Taxi-Limousine-Data-Spark/README.md

 Check the function TaxiStructuredOperations.toSessionWindowPerRide() for the implementation.

 We can display on a map the busiest pickup locations by considerig only the pickup _latitude_ and _longitude_ of a taxi ride, for as long as it is active.
 __Sessions__ are very useful in this case, because they can keep track of a computation until a condition is met (usually a timeout).
-Thus, will consider a taxi ride to be active until we do not receive any event of that taxi ride for a certain period of time.
+Thus, we will consider a taxi ride to be active until we do not receive any event of that taxi ride for a certain period of time.
 In this example, _ride_id_ is going to be our _session_id_.

 Here's an example of [mapGroupsWithState](https://github.com/apache/spark/blob/v3.0.0/examples/src/main/scala/org/apache/spark/examples/sql/streaming/StructuredSessionization.scala), which is a key function that allows us to combine different events on a session for calculations.